 Completed applications received by the deadline will be reviewed by a committee comprised of the Director of External Fellowships, a GradGov representative, and two members of the Graduate Research Steering Committee.
 Applications will be ranked on the basis of perceived academic merit, relevance to thesis, dissertation, or project completion, and the strength of the faculty letter of recommendation.

-Decisions will be emailed to each applicant's Georgetown email address.
-Awards will be processed through Accounts Payable and paid directly to the recipients in accordance with University policies.
+All applicants will be notified via their Georgetown email address.
+Awards will be processed through Accounts Payable and paid directly to recipients in accordance with University policies.

 For further information, contact Maria Snyder, Director of External Fellowships in the Graduate School, Car Barn 426, (202) 687-5578.